Pioneers of state certified meth lab cleanup in Washington leading the way since 2000.”

 Do you suspect your property has been contaminated?

 Did law enforcement or neighbors tell you that your tenants are doing meth inside your rental property?
 Did you find signs of a meth lab in your structure or on your property?
 Have the property tested to be sure.
-We offer testing.

 When the determination is made that a property has been contaminated, no portion of the property can be used until decontamination has occurred.
 A notification is posted on the property to prevent anyone from entering the area.
 All occupants of the property and all people who have a recorded right estate, lien, tittle or interest in the property must also be notified.

 - Site inspection — Every meth lab cleanup is different.
 The purpose of the site inspection is to determine the most effective method to decontaminate the premises.
 Before beginning the cleaning, it is necessary to identify any additional hazards that may be present.
 This process includes reading the law enforcement reports to learn which chemicals were used.
 That information is used to determine the safest and most cost-effective approach to decontamination.
-(Health Department Agency will often test the home and make a report for law enforcement.)

 - Cleaning — Bio Clean’s highly-trained and certified technicians will dispose of anything that could have absorbed the toxic chemicals used in the meth lab.
 This ranges from carpeting, furniture, and light fixtures to flooring and drywall.
 In some cases, the plumbing, A/C, or heating systems may also need remediation.
 In addition, Bio Clean’s team will remove yard debris.